MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-deploy.md

 Other Contributors: Rania Bayoumy- Senior Technical Program Manager https://www.linkedin.com/in/raniabayoumy/

 ## Next steps

-Artificial intelligence (AI) architecture design
+- Artificial intelligence (AI) architecture design
-What is Custom Speech?
+- What is Custom Speech?
-What is text-to-speech?
+- What is text-to-speech?
-Train a Custom Speech model
+- Train a Custom Speech model
-Link to Deployment / Implementation guide
+- Link to Deployment / Implementation guide

 ## Related resources

-Related links from AAC
+- Use a speech-to-text transcription pipeline to analyze recorded conversations
-Use a speech-to-text transcription pipeline to analyze recorded conversations Speech services
+- Speech services
-Control IoT devices with a voice assistant app
+- Control IoT devices with a voice assistant app
-Link to Deployment / Implementation guide
+- Link to Deployment / Implementation guide